-The 75th percentile in salary refers to a salary level at which 75% of the salaries fall below and 25% exceed.
+The 75th percentile in salary refers to a salary level within a data set at which 75% of the salaries fall below and 25% exceed.
 If your salary is at the 75th percentile, you earn more than 75% of your peers in the same field.
 This metric is important for understanding where you stand in the salary distribution of your industry.
 In this article, we will explore the significance of the 75th percentile, including what does 75th percentile mean in salary, how it is calculated, and its role in compensation analysis and recruitment strategies.

 Positioning salary offerings at or above the 75th percentile is essential for companies aiming to attract and retain top talent in competitive job markets.